firepear/ladderback/README.md

 history search, starting from the last search result and looping through history.

-Pressing `Enter` (as expected from `bash`), or pressing `Tab` or clicking away from the input element (as expected from browsers), finalizes the completion by adding the current text to history and doing a bit of internal housekeeping.
+Pressing `Enter` (as expected from `bash`), or pressing `Tab`/clicking away to blur the input element (as expected from browsers), finalizes the completion by adding the current text to history and doing a bit of internal housekeeping.